ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

 ## 18. Template Functions and Classes as Expression
-  - for one template parameter
+  - for one template argument
     - use one line e.g., `method< 2 >( );`, `Foo< int >( )`
     - parameter is surrounded by spaces ( regex: `name<[:space:]param[:space:]>( )` )
-  - for more than one template parameter place each one indented on a new line
+  - for more than one template argument place each one indented on a new line
   - `< ... >` are part of the *function*, no space to the function name
 ```C++
 void